masoodazizi/scalable-wordpress/README.md

 ```shell
 aws iam get-user --profile AWS_PROFILE
 ```
+#### Operating System
 This project was tested on MacOS Catalina and theoretically should work in all *nix environments.

+#### Interpretor
 The scripts are written with Bash command language and require Bash intrepretor to execute the job, as it is defined in the beginnig of the scriot files that by which program the script should be run.

+#### IaC Language
 The skeleton of the project is Terraform.
 All the resources and automations were implemented by Terraform as the IaC.
 The project was tested with Terraform version `0.13.3` as it is defined in the [.terraform-version](.terraform-version) file.
 Some new features of TF 0.13 are applied in the code, so it would not work with the versions below 0.13 on the fly.
 Some adjusment is needed in the code to be able to run it with TF 0.12.
 However, the syntax is not compatible with the Terraform versions below 0.12.

 ### Parameters